garg-7/operating-systems/lab4/README.txt

 -----------------------------------------------------------

-Note: The execution of the program is self-explanatory.
+Note: - The execution of the program is self-explanatory.
 It asks the user for the number of workers threads, the buffer max size and the time slice to be allotted to each worker thread.

+ - The program has been written and tested on Ubuntu 20.04.

 -----------------------------------------------------------